JayMass5800/HabitV8/paperwork/PRIVACY_POLICY_RELEASE.md

 - **Usage Analytics**: No usage data transmitted to external servers or analytics services
 - **Crash Reports**: No automatic crash reporting to external services
 - **Network Activity**: No tracking of your internet usage or browsing behavior
-- **Social Media Data**: No access to social media accounts or profiles
+- **Social Media Data**: No access to social media accounts or profilesr
 - **Contact Lists**: No access to your contacts or communication data
 - **Financial Information**: No payment information (payments handled by app stores)